ShinChven/ShareMoments/README.md

 ## Share a link like a pro

-We share links every day, but raw URLs are sometimes hard for people to understand.
-So normally we'll have to type in some description so that our receivers can understand the URL at first sight without open it.
+Every day, we exchange numerous links, but raw URLs can often be difficult to comprehend.
+Typically, we have to provide a descriptive context for the recipients to understand the URL's content without having to click on it.

-If you know something about the html, then you'll probably know such things like title, description, cover image and etc. are all there for you to reach.
+If you're familiar with HTML, you may already know that elements such as title, description, and cover images are readily accessible.

-To help you master the web,  Magic Feed can parse the title, description and pictures from a web link.
-And you can get a copy of well composed message to share a link by 1 single tap from the app.
+To empower you in navigating the web, Magic Feed is designed to extract these key details - title, description, and images - from any web link.
+With just a single tap in the app, you can obtain a well-crafted message to share a link, making it an effortless process to communicate online content effectively.

 ## Save your feed across apps

-Each app has its own bookmarks, but why can't we just save everything together and search everything we saved in one place?
+While each app maintains its own set of bookmarks, wouldn't it be more convenient to consolidate all our saved content in one place for easy access and search?

-Save your URLs in Magic Feed and make a feed list for yourself.
-When you need them again, just go back to Magic Feed and find them.
+Magic Feed offers just that.
+It allows you to store your URLs, creating a personalized feed list.
+When you need to revisit any saved content, simply return to Magic Feed to find it.
+This way, all your saved URLs are in one place, streamlining your search and retrieval process.

 ## Grab images from web